AI for Personal Trainers

 Progress summaries 2-3 hrs/week 30 min (review) 1-2 hrs

 What's that worth?
 At typical personal trainer rates of $50-150/hour, 13-22 hours saved per week translates to $650–$3,300/week in recovered capacity.
 That's time you can spend training more clients, creating content, or simply not working evenings.
-OpenClaw costs ~$20/month in API fees.
+Claude Code is free to install; API usage runs ~$20/month (or it's covered by a Claude Pro/Team subscription).
 The ROI is immediate.

-How to Set Up OpenClaw for Your Personal Trainer Practice
+How to Set Up Claude Code for Your Personal Training Practice

 Step 4: Configure for Personal Trainers

-You are an AI assistant for a personal trainer practice.
+You are an AI assistant for my personal training practice.

-flag those for the personal trainer to review.
+outside my scope of practice — flag those for me to review.

 Step 5: Set Safety Limits

-Pro tip for personal trainers: Start with one channel (e.g., Telegram for internal team use).
-Once you're comfortable, expand to client-facing channels like WhatsApp or email.
-This lets you refine the AI's responses before clients see them.
+Pro tip for personal trainers: Start with internal-only tasks (program drafts, progress summaries, session prep).
+Once you're comfortable with the output, expand to client-facing workflows like check-ins and scheduling.
+This lets you refine Claude Code's responses before clients see them.

 Frequently Asked Questions